beskay/gas-guide/BASICS.md

 Multiple variables can be stored in the same slot if they fit.
 This is called variable packing:

-- The first item in a storage slot is stored lower-order aligned (it uses the lowest available bits)
+- The first item in a storage slot is stored lower-order aligned (it uses the lowest available bits).
-- Value types use only as many bytes as are necessary to store them (e.g. uint8 uses 1 byte)
+- Value types use only as many bytes as are necessary to store them (e.g. uint8 uses 1 byte).
-- If a value type does not fit the remaining part of a storage slot, it is stored in the next slot
+- If a value type does not fit the remaining part of a storage slot, it is stored in the next slot.
-- Structs and array data always start a new slot and their items are packed tightly according to these rules
+- Structs and array data always start a new slot, and their items are packed tightly according to these rules.
-- Items following struct or array data also start a new storage slot
+- Items following struct or array data also start a new storage slot.

 Dynamically sized arrays and mappings cannot be stored in between the other state variables:

-- The length of an array is stored in slot `x` according to the rules above, while the data of the array starts at `slot(keccak256(x))`
+- The length of an array is stored in slot `x` according to the rules above, while the data of the array starts at `slot(keccak256(x))`.
 - Mappings reserve a storage slot `x` according to the rules above, but there is no data stored in it.
-The storage slot is used to compute the location of the value in the mapping: `slot(keccak(key, x))`
+The storage slot is used to compute the location of the value in the mapping: `slot(keccak(key, x))`.

 We can inspect the storage of smart contracts with `forge inspect MyContract storage` or, when slither is installed, with `slither <path_to_contract> --print variable-order`.
 Run `forge inspect StorageLayout storage` for an example.